BEEF LIVER BALLS

 Well because they are both very popular treats and both at the extreme ends of the healthy spectrum for most people.

 People have been discovering and re-discovering shark cartilage for the last 20 years for their dogs.
-Most people wait until their dog has a crippling arthritis ailments before buying them shark cartilage sticks or powder, but some also realise that its calcium, chew-ability and omega 3 is great for a dog of any age.
+Most people wait until their dog has a crippling arthritis ailment before buying them shark cartilage sticks or powder, but some also realize that its calcium, chew-ability and omega 3 is great for a dog of any age.